 By opting for a longer-term mortgage, the monthly repayments can decrease, however, more interest will be payable by extending the mortgage term.
 However, the trend of increasing house prices has resulted in the need for longer mortgage terms for the affordability of potential home buyers.

-Average Monthly Mortgage Repayments
+Average Monthly Payments on a Mortgage

 As we have discussed, a mortgage repayment is dependent on a whole range of variables including: